UC-Berkeley-Extension/data-and-analytics/README.md

 **Contact me if** you see bugs on the website

 ### Tommaso
-Site architecture, curriculum data pulls,
+Site architecture, how and what curriculum data shows up on the site, developing new features, web accessibility.

 **Contact me if** you see inaccuracies in curriculum data, technical feasibility of new features